Siphe247/Football-League-tables/README.md

 4. Serie A🇮🇹
 5. La Liga🇪🇸

-alongisde Eredivisie🇳🇱 and the Betway Premiership🇿🇦
+alongisde Liga Portugal🇵🇹, Eredivisie🇳🇱 and the Betway Premiership🇿🇦.

-I will be creating the tables for the other leagues.
+⏳I will be creating the tables for the other leagues.